How to buy Tassal (TGR) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Tassal Group Limited is a farm products business based in Australia.
-Tassal shares (TGR) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Tassal has a trailing 12-month revenue of around $559.2 million.
+Tassal shares (TGR) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Tassal has a trailing 12-month revenue of around $576.6 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Tassal